wozboz/philipscheidl.com/src/routes/blog/get-started-with-obsidian.md

 ---
-title: The only Note-Taking App you will ever need - Get started with Obsidian
+title: Get started with Obsidian - Obsidian Introduction
 date: "2023-02-18"
 postdescription: "If you are looking for an introduction to the note-taking App Obsidian, look no further.
 Read this quick setup guide and get started asap."
 categories: